Do Go On - 350 - Arctic Badass Peter Freuchen

 That's a good point, actually.

-but I think he might have murdered someone.
+I thought he's just been a bit of a silly duffer, but I think he might have murdered someone.

 Yeah, that's odd, isn't it?

-Just following them around campus.
+Just following them around campus?

 Just go to class.